MaximeArn/Docker-formation/README.md

 GNU/Linux the location will be /var/lib/docker/volumes/ but you should never touch it directly!

 In the case of a `TMPFS` (temporary file system): it is a temporary storage in random access memory (RAM).

+### Bind Mounts

+We should think of a `bind mount` as a two-way link between container and host for a folder (and its contents) or a file.

+the recommended way to store data with Docker is `Volumes`, so bind mounts should only be used in the following cases :

+- Share configuration files between host and containers.

+- Share the source code during development to allow the live reload.

+to create a `bind mount` with the docker CLI we must use the `--mount` option

+The --mount option accepts a series of key-value pairs that are separated by commas, the order of the pairs is not important:

+- `type` allows you to specify the desired mount type:` bind mount`, `volume` or` tmpfs`.
+The possible values are therefore bind, volume and tmpfs.
+Here it is therefore necessary to put bind.

+- `source` or` src` allows to specify the source.
+This is the absolute path on the host of the file or folder that is to be mounted in the container.

+- `target`, allows to specify the target which must be the path where the files and the folders will be mounted in the container.

+- `readonly` makes the mount read-only.
+The container will then not be able to write to it.
+This use case is rare.